-In our last blog, we went over why it’s important to ideate from your initial app concept.
-Here’s how.
+In our last blog post, we went over why it’s important to ideate from your initial app concept.
+In this post, we’ll show how to ideate.

 1) Find Your Why